-1 If the transverse watertight bulkheads in a region of the ship are carried to a higher deck which forms a vertical step in the bulkhead deck, openings located in the bulkhead at the step may be considered as being located above the bulkhead deck.
+If the transverse watertight bulkheads in a region of the ship are carried to a higher deck which forms a vertical step in the bulkhead deck, openings located in the bulkhead at the step may be considered as being located above the bulkhead deck.
 Such openings should then comply with regulation 17 and should be taken into account when applying regulation 7-2.

-2 All openings in the shell plating below the upper deck throughout that region of the ship should be treated as being below the bulkhead deck and the provisions of regulation 15 should be applied.
+All openings in the shell plating below the upper deck throughout that region of the ship should be treated as being below the bulkhead deck and the provisions of regulation 15 should be applied.
 See figure below.

-- 2 Considered as located above the bulkhead deck - Ship's side 4 Considered as located below the bulkhead deck
+- 3 Ship's side - Considered as located above the bulkhead deckConsidered as located below the bulkhead deck